Cov-ComSec/Cov-ComSec.github.io/docs/index.md

 ![ComSec RuCTFE, 2019](home.png)
 ComSec @ RuCTFE, 2019

-## Legal
+## Legal & Terms of Use

+!!! warning
     Please note that topics on this site will cover hacking, however this is intended for educational use only & we condem it from being used in any unethical way.

     As well as this, do not attack any machine that you do not own, unless you have prior written consent from the owner.
 As a rule of thumb, if you are unsure if you are allowed to do something, you probably aren't!
 We would like to take this time to remind you of the [Computer Misuse Act 1990](https://www.legislation.gov.uk/ukpga/1990/18/contents) or your local equivilent.

-Finally, we accept no responsibility for any actions that you may take following our guides.
+    Finally, we **accept no responsibility** for any actions that you may take following our guides.

 ## Topics Covered
 Below shows a brief summary of the topics covered, with links to the video lectures.
 To find all the related material, click on the link in the left hand bar.